REACH Enrollment

 Medication Delivery

-Once insurance approves coverage for a prescribed Reata medicine, how long will it take for the prescribed Reata medicine to be delivered?
+Once insurance approves coverage for my prescribed medicine, how long will it take for my prescribed medicine to be delivered?

-Once your insurance approves coverage of a Reata medicine, REACH will contact you to arrange shipment and delivery.
+Once your insurance approves coverage of your prescribed medicine, REACH will contact you to arrange shipment and delivery.
 Most prescriptions are delivered within 2 business days.

-Which pharmacy options are available for prescribed Reata medicines?
+Which pharmacy options are available for my prescribed medicine?

-Reata specialty medicines are available only through Biologics, the exclusive specialty pharmacy for Reata medications.
+Your Biogen REACH medicine is available only through Biologics, an exclusive specialty pharmacy.
 Prescriptions cannot be filled at retail pharmacies or through retail mail order.

 Why is the specialty pharmacy calling me?